China's dot-com darlings tap cheap global credit

 The bond market embrace comes at a good time for technology companies because corporate the governance scandals have all but shut down another popular funding avenue - listing of shares on U.S. exchanges.

-Just two Chinese technology companies have successfully launched U.S. initial public offerings this year, including newly listed YY Inc. That's down from 15 in 2011 and way off the 41 issues in 2010.
+Just two Chinese technology companies have successfully launched U.S. initial public offerings this year, including newly listed YY Inc (YY.O).
+That's down from 15 in 2011 and way off the 41 issues in 2010.

 These IPOs have raised only $153 million this year, compared with $2.17 billion last year and $4.01 billion in 2010, Thomson Reuters data shows.
 By contrast, Tencent and Baidu raised $2.1 billion via bond issues this year, while Alibaba has raised a massive $4 billion in loans.